breelong7/breelong7.github.io/README.md

 - Embrace a challenge
 - Gives yourself the positive recognition you deserve!
 - Be curious & keep an open mind
--Be patient.
+- Be patient.
 Don't worry if you don't understand something right away.
 At some point, everyone found themselves in a position where they didn't understand!
 - [Visit this site](https://www.prodigygame.com/blog/growth-mindset-in-students/) for more info